 Beyond on-wrist wearables, other sophisticated neurotrackers are available today help track brain activity and provide neurofeedback.

 An example of such a wearable is the Resperate; an FDA-cleared device, available for $99.

 Positioned as a nondrug Hypertension treatment device, it provides a platform to help you breathe effectively to release stress.

 Muse is another popular guided meditation gadget that has found a fan following in recent years.

-Its finely calibrated sensors – 2 on the forehead, 2 behind the ears plus 3 reference sensors – detect and measure the activity of your brain (EEG) and help you relax as well as provide you with very effective meditation training.
+Its finely calibrated sensors – 2 on the forehead, 2 behind the ears, plus 3 reference sensors – detect and measure the activity of your brain (EEG) and help you relax and provide you with very effective meditation training.